- What we collect

-The Library takes responsibility for the preservation of the nation's cultural heritage, as represented in our diverse collections.
-The Library seeks to employ Aboriginal and Torres Strait Islander people in its work to build, manage and preserve collections for future generations, and ensure Australia's stories can be known and told into the future with respect and sensitivity.
+We take responsibility for the preservation of the nation's cultural heritage, as represented in our diverse collections.
+We seek to employ Aboriginal and Torres Strait Islander people in our work to build, manage and preserve collections for future generations, and ensure Australia's stories can be known and told into the future with respect and sensitivity.

 Aboriginal and Torres Strait Islander staff provide services which better meet the needs of Aboriginal and Torres Strait Islander peoples.

-The Library provides a supportive work environment for staff and offers attractive employment conditions.
+We provide a supportive work environment for staff and offer attractive employment conditions.
 In 2012, staff from across the Library came together to form the Aboriginal and Torres Strait Islander Employment Working Group.
-The group created an Aboriginal and Torres Strait Islander Employment Strategy 2013-2018 and an Operational Plan for Years 2013 & 2014.
+The group created an Aboriginal and Torres Strait Islander Employment Strategy 2013-2018 and Operational Plans.

-The Library also welcomes connections to Indigenous communities across Australia and hosts many events throughout the year.
+We also welcome connections to Indigenous communities across Australia and hosts many events throughout the year.

 Our 2013 Indigenous Graduates, Samara and Nicolette, created these welcoming webpages for those considering a career in the Library.